Kafū, aged forty-one.

 A cloudy, cold day.

-In the evening, the moxibustion practitioner came.
+In the evening, the moxibustion therapist came.

 When I awoke from sleep, the sun was already high.

-Clear and sunny; slightly warm.
+Clear and sunny, slightly warm.

 In the afternoon, I went to Zōshigaya and paid respects at my late father’s grave.